Memesls/Memesls/README.md

 ## 😶‍🌫️ Sharing Time

-Hello, I'm Rodrigo, a Data Analyst with a background in International Business and Logistics/Inventory Management.
+Hello, I'm Rodrigo, a Data Analyst with a background in International Business, Customer Service, Logistics, and Inventory Management.

 🫡  I'm a self-taught data analyst who can: